AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-ingress.md

 Transfer on-premises PI data and Asset Framework (AF) data into AVEVA Data Hub via a PI to Data Hub Agent.

-1. <xref:install-agent>
+1. <xref:install-agent>.

-1. <xref:pi-to-ocs-utility>
+1. <xref:pi-to-ocs-utility>.

-1. <xref:create-transfer>
+1. <xref:create-transfer>.

 ## Option B: Collect data directly from edge devices

-Review the following documentation and complete the following tasks:
+Collect data from edge devices using an AVEVA Data Hub client and OMF connection.

 **Prerequisite:** You must have EDS or an adapter installed and configured on an edge device.